Jeimer Candelario Player Props: Nationals vs. Rockies

-On Friday, Jeimer Candelario (on the back of going 1-for-4) and the Washington Nationals play the Colorado Rockies, whose starting pitcher will be Jose Urena.
-First pitch is at 8:40 PM ET.
+On Saturday, Jeimer Candelario (coming off going 1-for-4 with a home run and two RBI) and the Washington Nationals play the Colorado Rockies, whose starting pitcher will be Austin Gomber.
+First pitch is at 8:10 PM ET.

-In his previous game he had a one-hit showing (1-for-4) against the Rockies.
+In his last game, he hit a home run while going 1-for-4 against the Rockies.

 Jeimer Candelario Game Info & Props vs. the Rockies